BryanMwangi/pine/README.md

 # Pine

-Simple Go server framework built on the same concepts of ease of use such as Fiber golang or Express JS
+Simple Go server framework built on the same concepts of ease of use such as Express JS

 <!-- GETTING STARTED -->